Ready to Start Family Counseling in Bethesda, MD?

 Family counseling helps members of your family system to improve communication and resolve conflicts – it’s what Marriage and Family Therapists do best!
 MFTs are trained specifically to look at how families are functioning, how they are communicating, which members are participating, which members are “staying out of it”.
-As a Family Counselor, my job is to interrupt how the family is currently communicating and attempting to solve problems, to identify behavioral patterns that are not serving the family well, and to teach family members how to feel safe expressing their needs, how to be present and listen fully to one another, and how to overcome family gridlock.
+As family counselors, our job is to interrupt how the family is currently communicating and attempting to solve problems, to identify behavioral patterns that are not serving the family well, and to teach family members how to feel safe expressing their needs, how to be present and listen fully to one another, and how to overcome family gridlock.

-As a Marriage and Family Therapist, I will want to include all family members or just those who are able or willing to participate in the counseling process.
+As Marriage and Family Therapists, we will want to include all family members or just those who are able or willing to participate in the counseling process.
 Families attend counseling for many different reasons.
 Sometimes there is abuse going on in the family, and certain members come forward looking for help.
-Many times a family will call me because “there’s something wrong with <insert family member’s name here> and we just don’t know what else to do!”
+Many times a family will call us because “We’re concerned with our teenager and we just don’t know what else to do!”
 What the family doesn’t realize is that the “black sheep” or the “identified patient” who the family thinks needs “fixing”, is truly just the symptom bearer of a more systemic problem that families can uncover and resolve in family counseling.
 Other times, families come to therapy together because of a loss suffered and the family is looking for grief counseling.
 Healing from loss together as a family is very potent and powerful.

 Have you worked with us in the past?
 Let other families know how your experience was!